 Nick, a real estate agent, uses his Solo 401k Plan funds to purchase an investment property and receives a sales commission.

-Scott desires to purchase a rental property for $100K and would like to own the property personally but does not have enough money in his account.
+Scott wants to purchase a rental property for $100K and would like to own the property personally but does not have enough money in his account.
 Therefore, he uses $10,000 from his Solo 401k Plan and $90,000 from his personal fund to finance the purchase.

 Conflict of Interest Prohibited Transactions

-4975(c)(i)(F): Receipt of any consideration by a “Disqualified Person” who is a fiduciary for his/her own account from any party dealing with the Plan in connection with a transaction that involves income or assets of the Plan.
+4975(c)(i)(F): Receipt of any consideration by a “disqualified person” who is a fiduciary for his/her own account from any party dealing with the plan in connection with a transaction that involves income or assets of the plan.
 For example:

-Nancy uses her Solo 401k Plan to loan money to a company she works for so that she can earn a promotion.
+Nancy uses her Solo 401k plan to loan money to a company she works for so that she can earn a promotion.

 Ross invests his Solo 401k Plan in a fund that he manages and his management fee is depended on the total asset value of the fund.